 Why should I use that?
-For me it opens some new possibilities to bake!
+For me, it opens some new possibilities to bake!
 Yes, baking, of course.
-Well you can it for merengue, cake, icing etc. You can even make dairy free icing or frosting with that by using avocado and not having green color.
-It just doesn´t make the texture as wet as usual fresh blueberries and it´s still not a synthetic food coloring but instead it´s 100 % natural food coloring which comes straight from the nature!
+Well, you can use it for meringue, cake, icing etc. You can even make dairy-free icing or frosting.
+It just doesn´t make the texture as wet as usual fresh blueberries and it´s still not a synthetic food colouring but instead, it´s 100 % natural food colouring which comes straight from nature!
 The technique to dry blueberries is not a new modern thing.
 What else did they use when they didn´t have freezers?
 Of course, they used to dry the fruit and berries for winter here in colder Nordic counties.
 Just to get some vitamins when it´s cold outside and it´s quite hard to find any food.

-So, blueberry powder … What I can make out of it?
+So, blueberry powder … What can I make out of it?
 I have so many ideas how to use it.
 So, here is one of my ideas how to use blueberry powder.
-Blueberry cupcakes which are gluten and sugar free!
+Blueberry cupcakes which are gluten and sugar-free!
 Almond will make the muffins (cupcakes) so moist that you don´t even have to use any oil.
-Almond are full of natural oils which make sure that the muffins aren´t try.
-However, you still have to careful with you baking time and oven temperature.
-Baking cupcakes too long makes them dry even when you use usual wheat flour, oil or butter.
-So, gluten free baking has the same rule.
+Almonds are full of natural oils which make sure that the muffins aren’t dry.
+However, you still have to be careful with your baking time and oven temperature.
+Baking cupcakes too long make them dry even when you use usual wheat flour, oil or butter.
+So, gluten-free baking has the same rule.
 Nothing different here.
-Why do I use yogurt and not milk for muffins or cupcakes?
-I have found that yogurt makes the muffins or cupcakes more moist then milk.
-I picked up that trick when I worked at the kitchen and it´s really working.
+Why do I use yoghurt and not milk for muffins or cupcakes?
+I have found that yoghurt makes the muffins or cupcakes moister then milk.
+I picked up that trick when I worked in the kitchen and it´s really working.

 Gluten Free Blueberry Cupcakes